anonymous24x7/Saphyra-DDoS/README.md

 # Saphyra-DDoS
-A simple tool to DDoS any website.
+A complex python code to DDoS any website with a very easy usage.